 8. Best Way to Shop for Condos in Portland

 Platforms like Zillow and Redfin definitely serve a purpose.
-However, to make their sites work across the board nationally, they have to, in a sense, “water down” their data feeds.
-This means that potential home buyers might not get detailed local information about the condos they’re interested in.
+However, to make their sites work nationally, they have to, in a sense, “water down” their data feeds.
+This means potential home buyers might not get detailed local information about the condos they’re interested in.

 A more helpful way to shop for homes online is to visit PortlandHomesforSale.com and discover how its one-of-a-kind VestorFilter™ can help you narrow your search to your specific wants and needs.
-Here you can create specific searches for condos and HOA fees.
+Here, you can create specific searches for condos and HOA fees.
 You can also search by best price per square foot, best price per bedroom, biggest price drops, set HOA fee limits, and much more.
-This will provide you with a full data set to use when making your final buying decision.
-Another very important step in your condo shopping journey is to work with an agent that has extensive condo listing and buying experience.
+This will provide you with a full data set for your final buying decision.
+Another very important step in your condo shopping journey is working with an agent with extensive condo listing and buying experience.

 9. Condos are a Green Choice

 While you might not initially consider a condo a green choice, take a moment to consider the overall building footprint.
 If you compare the number of people living in a condo to the same number of traditional suburban homes, you’re looking at a much lower carbon footprint.
 Plus, condos are often located in the heart of the city, closer to more job opportunities than suburban areas.
 Instead of getting suburban sprawl complete with isolated backyards, you can have a neighborhood that builds up instead of out.
 Plus, many condos are now made with environmentally friendly construction requirements in mind, as well as ways to reduce overall emissions from the building.
 On top of this, many condo owners are working toward more sustainable construction choices as they update older buildings.